Tutorials

 |---|---|---|

-| Ray Tracing | Build acceleration structures (BLAS/TLAS), use RayQuery for ray tracing, and implement hard shadows |
+| Ray Tracing | Build acceleration structures (BLAS/TLAS), use RayQuery for ray tracing with soft shadows, reflections, and ACES tonemapping |

 RayTracingSupported |

-| Mesh Shading | Use meshlet-based geometry processing with mesh shading pipelines | MeshShadingSupported |
+| Mesh Shading | Render 1,000 sphere instances with amplification shader frustum culling and mesh shading pipeline | MeshShadingSupported |

 Tutorial Structure